iamalexbrady/iamalexbrady.github.io/docs/_articles/miracles_and_mymbles.md

 The next day when I put on the coat the button was fixed.

+(Eckhart Tolle describes a similar experience as his "view of more" and the start of his spiritual career.)

 These were the miracles I experienced that led me to understanding/belief and the ACIM Workbook.
 The terminology, guidance and “course” of the Workbook is what led to my conviction.